aminegaizi/Robot_Project_IFX/Full_Robot_Project_Embedded_World_2019/README.txt

 If you want to go back to mode 1, click on F1 again.

-Please note that if you do a Power On Reset, the GUI does not detect it.
+Please note that if you do a Power On Reset (PORST), the GUI does not detect it.
 That means that the GUI might show that you are in mode 1 or 2 even if on the Robot's side, neither mode is selected yet.